graphile/crystal/grafast/ruru-components/README.md

 # ruru-components

-The React components behind [ruru](), in case you want to embed Ruru into an existing React project.
+The React components behind [ruru][], in case you want to embed Ruru into an existing React project.

 **PRERELEASE**: this is pre-release software; use at your own risk and do not